 Say you're looking for a job, and you want a portfolio you can show to prospective employers who "don’t interview anyone who hasn’t accomplished anything."
 If your portfolio involves web development, you'll need hosting for your projects.

-If your one of your projects involves user accounts, you'll need HTTPS support on this hosting so that users don't use something like Firesheep to intercept and forge session cookies of other users on the same subnet.
-Since the Firesheep tool began to raise awareness of cookie theft, the Electronic Frontier Foundation has been distributing an extension for the Firefox web browser called HTTPS Everywhere that automatically rewrites HTTP URLs to the corresponding HTTPS URLs on sites known to support HTTPS.
+HTTP normally allows any eavesdropper to see the entire transaction.
+This means that anyone with access to the packets on a network can use something like Firesheep to intercept session cookies of other users on the same subnet and then forge them to impersonate another user.
+To prevent this, HTTP is commonly tunneled over Transport Layer Security (TLS), formerly called Secure Sockets Layer (SSL), to form HTTPS.
+If your one of your projects involves user accounts, you'll need hosting that includes HTTPS so that users can't intercept others' cookies.
+Since the Firesheep tool began to raise awareness of cookie theft, the Electronic Frontier Foundation has been distributing an extension called HTTPS Everywhere for the Firefox and Chrome web browsers that automatically rewrites HTTP URLs to the corresponding HTTPS URLs on sites known to support HTTPS.

-Web developers may consider implementing HTTPS if they want to show support for HTTPS Everywhere or just care about their users' credentials not getting stolen.
+Web developers may consider implementing HTTPS if they want to show support for HTTPS Everywhere, want to take advantage of SEO bonuses that Google introduced in mid-2014, want to use new web platform features such as Service Workers that are available only in secure contexts, or just care about their users' credentials not getting stolen.
 The EFF has answered some common objections to implementing HTTPS by giving tips on how to reduce connection overhead but has not yet given guidance to implement HTTPS on small sites such as blogs, forums, and wikis.
-The expensive part of implementing HTTPS used to be the SSL certificate, but that's no longer much of an obstacle since StartCom started offering free certificates for a domain, making some people wonder why web sites use unencrypted HTTP at all nowadays.
+The expensive part of implementing HTTPS used to be the TLS certificate from a commercial certificate authority, used to detect the presence of a man in the middle.
+But that's no longer much of an obstacle since StartCom and WoSign started offering free certificates for a domain, and especially in the fourth quarter of 2015 when Let's Encrypt went live.
+This makes some people wonder why web sites use unencrypted HTTP at all nowadays.
 But even with free certificates for personal sites, implementing HTTPS on a site that doesn't make money is not without its tradeoffs.

-The other tradeoff is that a lot of web sites depend on third-party services unavailable through HTTPS.
-For example, Google AdSense did not support HTTPS until September 2013.
-Placing an ad unit on a page may result in warnings about "mixed content" on a page, or insecurely delivered objects that may be able to change the behavior of securely delivered objects, and some browsers present this warning as a modal alert box, disrupting the user's experience in much the same way that a pop-up does.
+You may discover that your site depends on third-party services unavailable through HTTPS.
+For example, Google AdSense did not support HTTPS until September 2013, and those ad networks that do support HTTPS may pay noticeably less for each HTTPS impression.
+The reluctance of ad exchanges to go full HTTPS is one of the things that held up migration of The Guardian to HTTPS until mid-2016.
+Or a database of browser support for web features may not support HTTPS.
+Placing such a widget on a page may result in warnings about "mixed content" on a page, or insecurely delivered objects that may be able to change the behavior of securely delivered objects, and some browsers present this warning as a modal alert box, disrupting the user's experience in much the same way that a pop-up does.
 Web site operators who depend on income from an ad network that does not support HTTPS may have to redirect anonymous visitors from HTTPS to HTTP in order to show advertisements to these viewers without the pop-up.

 Languages and databases